savantly-net/sprout-platform/README.md

 This list is not comprehensive, but some high level tasks I'd like to tackle soon.

 - [ ] Add a code editor to the Standard Editors [port Monaco stuff from Grafana?]
-- [ ] Add Authentication screens to UI
+- [X] Add Authentication screens to UI
 - [ ] Add lots of tests
-- [ ] Add server hook for all the boot data the UI expects [in progress]
+- [X] Add server hook for all the boot data the UI expects
+- [ ] Remove dependency on Grafana CSS